notmaintained/pnd/README.md

 # pnd

-pnd is a minimal set of non-OO libraries for PHP 5.3+.
+pnd is a minimal set of non-OO micro-libraries for PHP 5.3+.

 ## Need Less?

+Get to know the libs from the documentation available within their respective folders and use only what you need:

 ``` php
 index.php
 <?php